-Figure 3.283: Wing Movement Indicator on Top of Flex Linkage Cover - Left Side Shown
+Figure 3.283: Wing Movement Indicator on Top of Flex Linkage Cover - Left Side Shown position.
+While harvesting with the wings unlocked, the indicator should periodically move through the range.
+If the

 12. Close the left endshield.
 For instructions, refer to Closing Header Endshields, page 36.